February 4, 2020 | 8080 Views | By Dylan Kotecki

 Social Media is an industry built on showing people images and text, so why not use it to your advantage?
 Most of them also have advertising options for placing your content into sponsored posts.
 If you’re looking to build popularity and clients on Social Media, especially Instagram or Twitter, be sure to post every day and interact and engage with other users.
 Users with constant posts will show up in other’s timelines.
 Engaging with other users also helps to boost your audience.
 When posting, use relevant hashtags on your posts.
 Hashtags make sure that these your posts show up in specific tags for other users to look at.
 Exploring hashtags and engaging with other users on their images and content is a great way to gain followers.
 Remember, Social Media doesn’t sleep, so make sure you keep up with it if you choose to grow your clients this way.

 If you want to automate posts so that you can schedule posts ahead of time, Buffer & Sendible are great options.
 They allow you to create posts and schedule them in advance so that your content is always fresh.
 Most also allow you to see analytics so you can track how your posts are doing.
 Pay attention to the times of your posts.
 Posting when social sites have a lot of traffic is key, this will maximize your views and help to bring new viewers in.
-Here is a great article on social media posting times in 2019: https://sproutsocial.com/insights/best-times-to-post-on-social-media/
+Here is a great article on social media posting times in 2019: https://sproutsocial.com/insights/best-times-to-post-on-social-media/.
+Having social media coincide with your website is an excellent way to market your photography skills.

 Create a Google Business Listing